-Let us focus on a_1 .
-There are several possible ornaments of n: Indeed, we could compute the length of n1 and return any list of the same length.
-However, we choose to return n1 because we want to mirror the structure of the original function, and the original function does not destruct n in this case.
+Let us focus on $a_1$ .
+There are several possible ornaments of n: Indeed, we could compute the length of nl and return any list of the same length.
+However, we choose to return nl because we want to mirror the structure of the original function, and the original function does not destruct n in this case.
 That is, we restrict lifting of variables so that they are not destructed if they were not destructed in the bare version.

-In the other branch we know that the value of a_2 must be an ornament of S(add m' n).
-To mimic the structure of the code, we must construct an ornament of this value here.
+In the other branch we know that the value of $a_2$ must be an ornament of S(add m' n).
+To mimic the structure of the code, we must construct an ornament of this value.
 In this case, it is obvious by inspection of the ornament that there is only one possible constructor.
-Therefore a_2 must be of the form $Cons(a_3,a_4)$, where a_3 is a term of the type α of the elements of the list and a_4 a lifting of add m' n.
+Therefore $a_2$ must be of the form $Cons(a_3, a_4)$ , where $a_3$ is a term of the type $\alpha$ of the elements of the list and $a_4$ a lifting of add m' n.
 Upon encountering a function call to be lifted, the system tries to find a coherent lifting of the function among all previously declared liftings.
-Here, we know (recursively) that append is lifted from add with ornaments $\{length\} \rightarrow \{length\} \rightarrow \{length\}$.
-By looking at this specification, it is possible to decide how the arguments must be lifted.
-Both m and n must be lifted along length and ml' and nl are such coherent liftings-and the only ones in context.
+Here, we know (recursively) that append is lifted from add with ornaments {length} $\rightarrow$ {length}.
+By looking at this specification, we may determine how the arguments must be lifted: Both m and n must be lifted along length and ml' and nl are such coherent liftings-and are the only ones in context.

-To summarize, our prototype automatically generates the following code:

-'''

-let rec append ml nl = match ml with | Nil \rightarrow nl | Cons(x,ml') \rightarrow Cons(?, append ml' nl)
+To summarize, our prototype automatically generates the following code: let rec append ml nl = match ml with

-'''
+Nil → nl

+Cons(x, ml') → Cons(?, append ml' nl)